scotthartley/kinmodel/README.rst

 Some models are included as part of the default installation, but new ones can be defined in a simple YAML format.
-The models should be loaded into either a ``models`` subdirectory of the working directory or in the user’s data directory for the program.
-This can be identified by running ``fit_kinetics -h`` (the model directories are listed right after the descriptions of different options).
+The models should be loaded into either the working directory, a ``models`` subdirectory of the working directory, or in the user’s data directory for the program, and must have the ``.yaml`` file extension.
+They should be the only files in these locations with that extension.
+The user data directory for the program can be identified by running ``fit_kinetics -h`` (the model directories are listed right after the descriptions of different options).
 A simple first order decay is included as a default model:

 ::